do as the Romans do. Yeah, yeah, a common phrase, whyrya posting about that?

 The validity of Lutheran liturgical reform included both kinds of difference, that Rome does not have to authorise and control liturgy and impose its way throughout the church and ceremonies may be different in different places, as well as difference with Rome as to the nature of what is happening.
 That was a major issue in the Reformation.

-Yet now, having established that, and, our forefathers in LCMS having come to the US to escape a government imposed synthesis of Lutheran worship with other worship, what do we do?
-We turn around and impose Roman and other worship on ourselves, that's what.
+Yet now, having established that, and, our forefathers in LCMS having come to the US to escape a government imposed synthesis of Lutheran worship with Reformed (Calvinist) worship, what do we do?
+We turn around and impose both Roman and other worship on ourselves, that's what.
 We escape the forced Prussian Union of Lutheran with other German Protestant worship, then here seek to combine Lutheran and other American Protestant worship ourselves.
 And when we are not doing that, we seek to combine Lutheran worship with Rome's latest, the novus ordo of Vatican II.
-All of it false to Ambrose's advice!
+All of such efforts false to Ambrose's advice!

 Si fueris alibi, vivito sicut ibi.